lorenzo-stoakes/stanford-ai/ai/notes/notes.md

 Also, exams.

-an AI program is called an 'intelligent agent'.
+An AI program is called an 'intelligent agent'.

 ## Intelligent Agents ##